KabukiStarship/Script2/docs/readme.md

 ### Frequently Asked Questions

 * What does SCRIPT stand for?
-  * Serial Chinese Room, Interprocess, and Telemetry (SCRIPT) Specification.
+  * Serial Chinese Room, Interprocess, and Telemetry (SCRIPT) { Specification, Protocol, Script }.

 * Where is the RFC?
   * The RFC is broken up into chapters and located in this directory with the Overview in [script_specification_rfc.md](script_specification_rfc.md).

 * Does Script cost any money?
-  * No: Script is licensed under the Apache 2.0 License and welcomes closed-source commercial usage.
+  * No: Script is licensed under the Mozilla Public License 2 (MPL2) License which welcomes closed-source commercial usage.
+The only thing we ask is that if you make useful modifications that you donate them back to our community via and Issue Ticket.

 * Where can I find a working Script Implementation?
   * Download this repository using the command `git clone https://github.com/kabuki-starship/script2.git`.